u-boot/u-boot/doc/develop/bootstd.rst

 passes the iterator to the bootdev method, so that function knows what we are talking about.
 At first, the bootflow is set up in the state `BOOTFLOWST_BASE`, with just the `method` and `dev` intiialised.
 But the bootdev may fill in more, e.g. updating the state, depending on what it finds.
+For global bootmeths the `bootmeth_get_bootflow()` function is called instead of `bootdev_get_bootflow()`.

-Based on what the bootdev responds with, `bootflow_check()` either returns a valid bootflow, or a partial one with an error.
+Based on what the bootdev or bootmeth responds with, `bootflow_check()` either returns a valid bootflow, or a partial one with an error.
 A partial bootflow is one that has some fields set up, but did not reach the `BOOTFLOWST_READY` state.
 As noted before, if the `BOOTFLOWF_ALL` iterator flag is set, then all bootflows are returned, even partial ones.
 This can help with debugging.

-So at this point you can see that total control over whether a bootflow can be generated from a particular iteration, or not, rests with the bootdev.
+So at this point you can see that total control over whether a bootflow can be generated from a particular iteration, or not, rests with the bootdev (or global bootmeth).
 Each one can adopt its own approach.

 Going down a level, what does the bootdev do in its `get_bootflow()` method?
 Let us consider the MMC bootdev.
 In that case the call to